-Pat’s Tuscan Soup with Basil is totally healthy, absolutely satisfying and totally filled with the flavors of the Mediterranean from a mirepoix of carrots, celery and onions to smoky sausage and lemony basil.
+Pat’s Tuscan Soup with Basil is totally healthy, absolutely satisfying and totally filled with the flavors of the Mediterranean.

 Not long ago my sister called and wanted me to make her some soup.
 But not just any soup.
 She wanted something full of rich flavors, something hearty and something totally healthy.

 She saw a great soup recipe on Pioneer Woman…and said, “Can you come up with a soup like this?
 But I need some protein in it!
 Something outrageously delicious.
 AND make it healthy!”